Compare Trade School

 How much do personal trainers make per hour?

-Session rates vary widely: $25-$40/hour at commercial gyms, $50-$80/hour at private studios, and $75-$150+/hour for experienced independent trainers in affluent markets.
+Session rates vary widely by setting and experience level.
 Note that hourly earnings don’t account for non-billable time (marketing, programming, travel between clients).
+See the salary data above for current BLS figures.

 Can personal trainers give nutrition advice?